gentlerain89/predictor/README.md

 +But only 2 drivers are available.

--->The ratio between supply and demand is lower than 40% --> this area will be returned.
+-->The ratio between supply and demand is lower than 40% --> this area will be returned. hehe